Hisha/Portalkeeper/docs/armory-0.6-proof.md

 semantics.
 The full audit and omitted-material-pass report are generated in the cache, not stored with client bytes in the repository.

-## Integration gate
+## Historical integration gate (subsequently completed for static previews)

 This proves that existing JSON plus the client DBC/M2/SKIN/BLP data can produce a dressed Hipally.
 It does not justify replacing the current UI with this research renderer.
 Before application integration, choose a .NET rendering path, validate additional race/gender and gear cases, implement material/animation handling, and define cache/error/lifetime behavior.
 Windows native packaging and custom patch handling remain unverified.
-See the probe README for commands and sources.
+The separate prototype artifact contained its own commands and sources; those are not available in this checkout.